Meeting course prerequisites

 Certain courses may require an additional selection task as part of the application process.
 These tasks are listed in CourseSearch and on the institution's website.

-If your chosen course requires a selection task, you will receive an email with detailed instructions on what to do and how to submit your materials.
+If your chosen course requires a selection task, you will receive an email from the institution with detailed instructions on what to do and how to submit your materials.

 For further assistance or more information, please contact the institution directly.